Fight to WinSlate

 No Dues for Booze

-• Pass a policy that will permanently end using dues money for alcohol at “business meetings.”
+• Pass a policy that will permanently end using dues money for alcohol at any union function

-• End the $30,000 Christmas Party for staff, the e-board, and Dan’s friends at the downtown Portland Marriott you paid for.
+• End the $30,000 Christmas Party for staff and Dan’s friends at the downtown Portland Marriott

 05